55db55/My-portfolio/README.md

 My examples do not exhaust the number of bugs present on the Juice Shop website, but they are an example of my testing method.

+Additionally, I am attaching sample automated tests written in Playwright and Cypress.
+I am including these sample tests with the consent of my employer.

 ## Table of Contents